 Patricia Duff (she/her) studied acting and dance in college and later as a working actor on the Chicago theater scene.
 Since moving to Whidbey Island, Patricia has performed in many theatrical productions, including at the Black Box Theater for OCP.
 Recently, Duff took on the direction of two productions and joined the Advisory Team, for which she helped revamp the OCP logo and website.
 Duff also enjoys her work as the poster and program designer for OCP's seasons.
 Duff now acts as Associate Producer for the company and looks forward to lending her skills and support to Ned and the rest of the crew.

 Jeff has worked for local companies such as Morgan Sound, installing sound systems in some of the largest halls in the state and building stage systems for some of the largest venues.
-He is happy to be working with OutCast Productions where he has designed the sound for almost all of our productions.
-Just prior to our 2013 production of Jacques Brel is Alive and Well and Living in Paris opened, he designed and installed the new sound system in The Black Box Theatre.
+He is happy to be working with OutCast Productions where he has designed the sound for almost all of its productions.
+Just prior to the 2013 production of "Jacques Brel is Alive and Well and Living in Paris" opened, he designed and installed the new sound system in The Black Box Theater.

-Alex has been active in working with stage lighting and design for a number of years now.
-He provides tech training for the West Seattle High School drama program and works for several theaters in the Greater Seattle area as well as locally at WICA.
-He is the resident lighting designer for OutCast Productions where he has designed almost all of our productions since our first show, Yankee Tavern.
+Alex has been active in stage lighting and design for a number of years now.
+He provides tech training for the West Seattle High School drama program and works for several theaters in the Greater Seattle area, as well as locally at Whidbey Island Center for the Arts.
+He is the resident lighting designer for OutCast Productions where he has designed almost all of OCP's productions since its first show, "Yankee Tavern."